|Section:||Campus Safety and Security Policies|

 - Only respiratory protective equipment approved by the Department of Environmental Health and Safety shall be purchased or utilized.

 - Only employees authorized by the Department of Environmental Health and Safety shall use respiratory protective equipment.

 - Respirators requiring a face to respirator seal shall not be worn when conditions prevent a good face seal.
-Such conditions are a growth of beard, side burns, a skull cap that projects under the facepiece or temple piece of glasses.
+Such conditions are growth of beard, sideburns, a skull cap that projects under the facepiece or temple piece of glasses.
 Departments should make a reasonable effort to find alternative work for employees who may be religiously discriminated against by the facial hair policy.

 - Departments shall bear the cost of respiratory protective equipment, the cost of miscellaneous supplies and expenses, and the cost of medical evaluations required by the respiratory protection program.